SIMS-IOT-Devices/FreeRTOS-ESP-IDF-Digital-Output/README.md

 # FreeRTOS-ESP-IDF-Digital-Output
-Example of Digital Output for ESP32 in ESP IDF enviroment
+Example of Digital Output for ESP32 in ESP IDF environment